tidyverse/tidyverse.org/content/articles/2018-12-dplyr-0-8-0-release-candidate.markdown

 gives 2 groups.
 Each of these two groups is then further divided in 3 groups, i.e. one for each level of `f1`.

+> We've added the possibility to drop the empty groups, and hence
+> get the previous behaviour by using `group_by(.drop = TRUE)`.
+>
+> This is not the default value, because we still strongly believe that
+> all levels of factors should be represented in the grouping structure.

 ## Group preservation

 The grouping structure is more coherently preserved by dplyr verbs.